-45 Extrapolating from the 2012 number in Table1
+49 Extrapolating from the 2012 number in Table1

-46 Extrapolating from the 2012 number in Table1
+50 Extrapolating from the 2012 number in Table1

-47 The number of Officer retirees is not reported by Columbia.
-Indeed, Columbia may not have an accurate count of its retirees since many would have moved away or died.
+of its retirees since many would have moved away or died.
 Our estimate is based on the following: There were, in 2021 15,255 active officers.
 In 2011, 11,364.
 That number keeps declining as one goes back.
 We assume, over the past 40 years, an average of 12,000 Officers.
 We also assume that these Officers are evenly distributed over 40 age cohorts, from 25-65.
 Many of them leave the University before retirement eligibility (55 or older, with 10 years or more of service after the age of 45, and no other full-time job.)
 We assume that these conditions cut out one half of those ending Columbia employment at some point in their career.
 Together, this would translate to 150 Officer retirements per year.
 Assuming an average of 20 years in retirement, given life expectancies, this would result in an aggregate Officer retiree pool of 3,000).